jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 typedef long(_stdcall * FormulaAddInPlugin)(int nNumArgs, FormulaAddInData *pArgs, FormulaAddInData *pReturnValue);
 ```

 This is the definition of a custom C++ function in Alteryx.
 They all look like this.
-Lets run over the definition:
+Again, let's run over the definition:

 - `typedef`: This tells the compiler to create an alias for a [function pointer](https://en.wikipedia.org/wiki/Function_pointer)
 - `long`: This specifies the return type as a long.
 If you function succeeds you should return 1 and 0 otherwise